speedcontrol/nodecg-speedcontrol/READMES/API.md

 }
 ```

+The timer parts of this object are usually updated every 100ms.
 - `time` is the current human readable time it is at (same as printed on the *Run Timer* panel).
 - `state` is the current state; can be `stopped` (timer is at 0), `running` (timer is currently running), `paused` (timer was running but has been paused) or `finished` (timer has been ended and is showing the final time).
 - `milliseconds` is the current time, but in milliseconds for calculations.